 Research at the Department of Mathematics

 The Department of Mathematics was brought together by two institutes in the course of the restructuring of the faculties in 2007.
 Since 2021 the Department of Mathematics and the freshly founded Department of Data Science establish a common teaching unit.
 On the one hand, the research profile is well-established in representation theory and analysis and follows the grand tradition of mathematics in Erlangen.
-On the other hand, the focal point in modelling, numerics and optimization spans the bridge to the scientific, technical, scientific and economic fields of application.
+On the other hand, the focal point in modelling, stochastics, numerics and optimization spans the bridge to the scientific, technical, scientific and economic fields of application.

 Research Field: Analysis, Modelling and Numerics

 The interplay between basic mathematical research on the one hand and interdisciplinary and intersectoral research co-operation on the other is characteristic for the field of analysis, modelling and numerics, usually in the context of partial differential equations (PDE).
 Focal point is the rigorous mathematical modelling, analysis and simulation of phenomena from application sciences, which lead to deterministic and stochastic systems of partial (or ordinary) differential equations.
 Prominent examples are found in hydrodynamics: flows with different phases, with microstructures (E. Bänsch, G. Grün), in interaction with solid bodies or in complex media.
 In addition, elastic behavior and possible crack formation are investigated for solids (M. Friedrich).
 Moreover, inverse problems in context with partial differential equations with respect to the development of mathematical methods in image – and signal processing are researched (M. Burger).